galette/galettedoc/source/plugins/maps.rst

    associations or by volunteers, and they set conditions on the traffic they accept.

-The last entry of the list, `Own values`, replaces the proposed providers with an address of your own — a provider that is not listed, or your own tile server.
+The last entry of the list, `Your own values`, replaces the proposed providers with an address of your own — a provider that is not listed, or your own tile server.

 .. image:: ../_styles/static/images/plugin-maps/tiles_custom.png